tipeslowly/taikwun/content/5_Law_Punishment.md

 The windows and balconies of the houses surrounding the whipping post were packed with spectators, male and female, who ‘seemed to consider the whole thing as quite an entertainment’.
 Immediately in front of the ‘post of dishonour’ a crowd of ‘high government officials, justices, barristers, naval and military officers, bankers, merchants &c., &c.’ had gathered to witness the ‘writhing and howling under the awful torture of the lash, and to count the “thuds”’.
 The Colonial Surgeon was in attendance to prevent the infliction of greater punishment than the men could bear, and two or three were released before they had received the assigned number of lashes.
 The floggings were administered by ‘four powerful fellows, who exhibited quite sufficient dexterity in the use of the whip as to justify their appointment to the position which they hold’.[^4]

 Flogging was applied to males only.
 From the 1860s on, no formal distinction was made according to race.
 In practice, however, before World War II magistrates and judges did not sentence Europeans to flogging.
 The only exceptions appear to have been in 1866, when in the Supreme Court the judge Henry Ball imposed sentences of flogging on an American sailor convicted of wounding, and a Polish ex-policeman convicted of robbery from a Chinese woman.
-The sentences provoked outrage in the colonial community and were not carried out.[^5] Equal justice for all men was healthy enough at home, a petition on behalf of one of the men argued, but the Chinese had no conception of equal justice, and the public flogging of a European in the presence of the Chinese would bring disgrace to the whole European community.[^6]
+The sentences provoked outrage in the colonial community and were not carried out.
+Equal justice for all men was healthy enough at home, a petition on behalf of one of the men argued, but the Chinese had no conception of equal justice, and the public flogging of a European in the presence of the Chinese would bring disgrace to the whole European community.[^5]

 Besides its use as a judicial punishment, flogging was one of several disciplinary measures available within Victoria Gaol for offences under the prison regulations such as mutiny, assault, indecent or disorderly behaviour, idleness and wilful damage.
 Floggings took place with far greater frequency than in prisons in England: in the five years up to July 1876, for example, over a thousand corporal punishments were imposed on prisoners in Hong Kong, compared with about 5,000 in England, which had a population 170 times the size of Hong Kong.
 The widespread imposition of flogging in prison and by the courts shocked the liberal-minded Governor, Sir John Pope Hennessy, when he arrived in Hong Kong in 1877.
 ‘As far as I am aware,’ he said, ‘there is no code of laws in any part of Her Majesty’s Empire in which the power of flogging is so extensively given to Magistrates and Judges as in Hong Kong.’
 He added,